The Miggi is a fantastic, calming base for a relaxing holiday.

 Day Six

 After a hearty breakfast, take a stroll along the South West Coast Path.
-Either direction from The Miggi will take you along by the seaside to beautiful beaches and bays like Fairy Cove and Goodrington Beach (Cantina cafe has vegan options).
+Either direction from The Miggi will take you along by the seaside to beautiful beaches and bays like Fairy Cove and Goodrington Beach (Cantina cafe in the park has vegan options).

 Day Seven

-We’ve another local spa for you to try today.
 The Headland Hotel Lazy Days for Locals package for £29 provides access to their hydrotherapy pools, sauna and steam room, tea and coffee, and £14 towards lunch in their Gallery Lounge and Terrace (menu has vegan options).
+The views from the terrace are lovely.
 There’s also 10% off if you want to add a massage or treatment to your spa day.

 Celebrate the end of your week of unwinding with another gourmet vegan meal from Phoenix of All Good Things served in our dining room.